 Well, pickin’s are slim: there is only ONE you.

-And YOU need to invest in yourself, get to know yourself, and make friends with yourself—the imperfect parts AND the perfect parts—to truly feel whole, authentic, and confident.
+And YOU need to invest in yourself, get to know yourself, and make friends with yourself—the imperfect parts AND the perfect parts—to truly feel whole, authentic, and present.

-Trungpa writes: “Meditation is contacting our actual situation, the raw and the rugged state of our mind and being.
-No matter what is there, we should look at it.
-It is building a long-term friendship with [yourself.]”
+Chögyam Trungpa calls this: “Making friends with yourself through Meditation and Everyday Awareness.”
+He writes, “meditation is contacting our actual situation, the raw and the rugged state of our mind and being.
+No matter what is there, we should look at it with presence.
+[Meditation is] building a long-term friendship with yourself.”

-In meditation, when you sit down to make friends with yourself and truly get to know yourself, you will undoubtedly encounter what you deem to be negative aspects about yourself.
-But, in meditation, you won’t have to hide them from anyone.
-You are afforded the luxury of being real, authentic, and unencumbered by judgement.
-You just get to be your own friend– No matter what!
+In meditation, when you sit down quietly, you will undoubtedly encounter what you deem to be negative aspects about yourself.
+But, in meditation, you don’t have to hide them; through mindfulness of your presence, you are afforded the opportunity to be real, authentic, and unencumbered by judgment.

 Happy Making Friends,